 Prayer spaces in schools are day events or week long events where students can experience prayer and reflection in creative ways.
 In a practical sense this involves transforming a physical space (a classroom, library, meeting room etc.) so students can creatively explore faith and spirituality from a broadly Christian perspective.

-In a primary school, typically half a class will access the prayer space for approximately 45 minutes (for secondary schools this is usually a whole class for a class period).
-The session includes a short introduction on what Christians believe about prayer, time to explore the interactive activities set up in the room and coming together again as a class at the end to give their feedback.
+In a primary school, typically half a class will access the prayer and reflection space for approximately 45 minutes (for secondary schools this is usually a whole class for a class period).
+The session includes a short introduction on what Christians believe about prayer and what reflection is, time to explore the interactive activities set up in the room and coming together again as a class at the end to give their feedback.

-The students are invited to pray if they would like to, or to just reflect on the different activities as they complete them.
-Prayer spaces help students to engage with spirituality and prayer in a creative, experimental, inclusive and safe way.
+The students are invited to reflect on the different activities as they complete them or pray if they would like to.
+Prayer and reflection spaces help students to engage with spirituality and prayer in a creative, experiential, inclusive and safe way.